Dieblax/blog/README.md

-# Blog - The Odin Project \n Ruby on Rails project
+# Blog - The Odin Project
+ Ruby on Rails project